Ex-Morninglanders

 Numerous news articles and the website portrayed an unfavorable image of Sri Donato and Morningland.
 It appears that once Sri's power and control over a much smaller community of 100 were firmly established, things began to quiet down.
 The many windows on the 7th street were replaced by thick walls.
 Morningland was "underground."

 Sri Donato kept a low public profile and assigned a job title of a Gopi to two of her most trusted disciples Saravati (Margaret) and Chokru (Mary) who she trained as her successors.
-These two Gopis did most of the public outreach for her, and helped rebrand Morningland.
+These two Gopis did most of the public outreach for her (lots of recruitment on campuses), and helped rebrand Morningland.
 Sri Donato also trained Kamazi X5 (Terry) to work with men, and Gopi Vajra (Wendy) and Gopi Ona-Ali (Lara Ona) to secure future succession.

 In 2003, Sri Donato passed away in in a Long Beach hospital from a heart attack at the age of 69.
-Gopi Chokru, Saravati, and male sub-leader Kamazi X5 continue Sri's legacy and a softer, covert version of her manipulative leadership style.
-About a decade after Sri’s passing, Gopi Vajra left, leaving Gopi Ona-Ali as the single (known to us) “next in line” for Morningland’s future leadership.
-It is possible that she will rebrand and present a very different facade to break the connection with her teachers' troubled past.
-She may align with contemporary yogic groups and present herself as an independent teacher outside of Morningland.
-However, decades of training by Sri Donato, Gopi Saravati and Gopi Chokru shaped her personality, reflecting in how she treats others.
+Gopi Chokru, Saravati, and male sub-leader Kamazi X5 continue Sri's legacy and many aspects of her leadership style (we call it a manipulative style).
+About a decade after Sri’s passing, Gopi Vajra left, leaving Gopi Ona-Ali as the single “next in line” for Morningland’s future leadership.
+However, sometime in 2022/23 Ona was no longer a Gopi.
+She moved to the San Bernardino mountains where she works as an independent Yoga teacher.

 CREATING A MYTH